 Declawing a Cat is Inhumane.
 Period.

-Declawing involves amputation of the last joint of your cat’s toes (you can’t remove the claws without removing part of our bone…) and involves a painful recovery period, wheelchairs and bedpans are not an option for a cat.
+Here is why, declawing involves amputation of the last joint of your cat’s toes (you can’t remove the claws without removing part of our bone…) and a painful recovery period, wheelchairs and bedpans are not an option for a cat.
 During surgery recuperation your cat still has to use its feet to walk, jump, and scratch in its litter box regardless of the pain it is experiencing.
 Have I changed your mind yet?

 Although you may know some felines that have undergone declawing and appear fine (recovery period is typically several weeks) keep in mind that we often try to hide our pain and discomfort as part of our survival instinct.
-Also keep in mind that our claws help us to maintain our balance and grace and you are removing that from us with our claws.
+Additionally, our claws help us to maintain our balance and grace and you are removing that with our claws.

 There are many simple, pain-free, and less costly alternatives to declawing, number one being a good ol’ scratching post.
 It is our natural instinct to scratch, it feels good to our muscles and joints and allows us to leave a bit of our scent to mark our “turf”.
 We feel emotionally and physically fulfilled through scratching (something else declawing takes from us…).

-Second Chance Humane Society Animal Resource Center and Thrift Shops service San Miguel, Ouray & Montrose Counties.
-Call the SCHS Helpline at 626-2273 to report a lost pet, learn about adopting a homeless pet, or about the SCHS Spay/Neuter, Volunteer, Feral Cat, or other Programs.
+Second Chance Humane Society’s Animal Resource Center and Thrift Shops have been servicing San Miguel, Ouray & Montrose Counties for 27 years.
+Call 626-2273 to report a lost pet, learn about adopting a homeless pet, or about our Emergency Response, Community Medical, Spay/Neuter, Volunteer, or other services.
 View our shelter pets and services online: www.adoptmountainpets.org.